Out-Law Analysis 5 min. read

 The lifting of the moratorium means an increased risk of reclassification as an employment relationship, including imposing correction obligations, tax assessments and fines which can take retrospective effect until the moratorium is lifted on 1 January 2025.

 However, according to the state secretary, the Tax Authority will be lenient when imposing penalties on parties if the parties can demonstrate efforts to reduce false self-employment.
-In the first year after the moratorium ends, no penalties will be imposed for corrections regarding employment classification, for both employers and employees if they can demonstrate that they have made such efforts.
+Over the first year after the moratorium ends, no penalties for an offence will be imposed for corrections regarding employment classification, for both employers and employees if they can demonstrate that they have made such efforts.
+However, default penalties can be imposed.

 The manner of enforcement from 1 January onwards continues to be the subject of discussion in the House of Representatives and developments should be closely monitored by companies that engage contractors in the Netherlands.